berrlang/berr/README.md

 name meaning_of_life be 1
 set meaning_of_life to 42

+// More wordy idea

+// Indentation is not required but makes it easier to read make a function named sum with (a as a number, b as a number, c as a number or no value) that returns a number,

+  name x with a value of 0

+  set x to a plus b plus ?c
+  return x

+// there must be a return or end statement at the end of a function

+print the output of sum(10, 20)     // 30
+print the output of sum(10, 20, 30) // 60
+print sum(10, 20)                   // sum(10,20) => 30

 ```

 Of course this is all just an idea.
 I don't even know how to make a programming language so this might stay an idea.